Best Word Book Ever: Editing the Best Word Book Ever

 The British edition was slightly altered for the British market.
 For example, the front cover shows a thatched cottage instead of an American style barn, the "When you grow up" pages feature a British soldier instead of an American one and a sprinkling of British Union Jack flags and text were inserted.

 By 1980 the book had been edited to remove some of what became perceived as stereotypical roles for females and to update terminology.
-At least 14 changes were made, including changing a male "policeman" to a female "police officer" on the front cover, and changing "handsome pilot" to "pilot" and "pretty stewardess" into "flight attendant."
+At least 14 changes were made, including changing a male "policeman" to a female "police officer" on the front cover, and changing "handsome pilot" to "pilot" and "pretty stewardess" into "flight attendant".

-The book was reduced in pages from 92 to 72 pages, removing such things as "In the Flower Garden."
+The book was reduced in pages from 92 to 72 pages, removing such things as "In the Flower Garden".

 Related works

 Following his great success with Best Word Book Ever, Richard Scarry went on to create a large number of other children's books in the same style with similar animals, a similar dominance of the art over the text and even similar names, including Best First Book Ever, Best Little Word Book Ever and his last book Richard Scarry's Biggest Word Book Ever.
-Various Best Ever books were adapted to video and a television series, "The Busy World of Richard Scarry," ran on Showtime from 1994 to 1997.
+Various Best Ever books were adapted to video and a television series, The Busy World of Richard Scarry, ran on Showtime and Nickelodeon from 1994 to 1997.